Marketing Strategy

 SEO

-- Organic Click-Through Rate: This tells you how often users click on your site based on your ranking position and overall visibility.
+• Organic Click-Through Rate: This metric indicates the percentage of organic impressions that lead to users clicking on your website in search results.
 This can indicate whether your meta titles and descriptions are compelling users to click or if they need some work

 PPC